Valentine Fleming: Military service

 Major Fleming is buried at Templeux-le-Guérard British Cemetery, near the village of Templeux-le-Guérard.
 He is commemorated on Panel 8 of the Parliamentary War Memorial in Westminster Hall, one of 22 MPs who died during World War I to be named on that memorial.
 Additionally, he is one of 19 MPs who died in the war commemorated by heraldic shields in the Commons Chamber.
 A further act of commemoration came with the unveiling in 1932 of a manuscript-style illuminated book of remembrance for the House of Commons, which includes a short biographical account of his life and death.

 Fleming is also remembered in a memorial window by G.E.R.
 Smith and adjacent wall plaque at St Bartholomew's Church in Nettlebed, Oxfordshire.
 The window, installed in 1945, also commemorates Fleming's eldest son, Captain Michael Valentine Fleming, who was killed in action in France in 1940.
-It's two lights show St Valentine and St Michael Archangel.
+Its two lights show St Valentine and St Michael Archangel.

 Fleming's obituary in The Times was written by Churchill.